-We have audited Utah Humanities Council's (the Council) compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement that could have a direct and material effect on the Council's major federal program for the year ended October 31, 2012.
+We have audited Utah Humanities Council's (the Council) compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on the Council's major federal program for the year ended October 31, 2013.
 The Council's major federal program is identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
-Compliance with the requirements of laws, regulations, contracts and grants applicable to its major federal program is the responsibility of the Council's management.
-Our responsibility is to express an opinion on the Council's compliance based on our audit.